twr14152/c_cpp_scratchpad/cpp_folder/README.md

+#C++ Scratchpad

-This will be a wasteland for C++ code
+This will be a wasteland for C++ sample code as I go through reading material.